arcestia/danyalzia.github.io/contact.md

 title: Contact
 ---

+Hey there, thank you for visiting my website.
+I am flattered that you are interested in contacting me!

+I’m looking forward to connecting with you.
+My social media links can found in the sidebar (click the icon in the far left of this page).

+Please note this is my personal blog, and I DO NOT accept guest posts or advertising inquiries.

-You may need to contact me for the following reasons:
+You may need to contact me through email for the following reasons:

-* You want your blog / article (in the niche of my blog posts) to be submitted on my blog.
+* You are interested in hiring me to work for you.
+* You are interested in working with me.
 * You want to complain something about the content on this site, such as plagiarism, etc.
 * You want to sponsor the article or a blog post.
-* You are interested in hiring me to work for you.
-* You are interested in working with me.

 If you want to contact me for the aforementioned reasons, then please do so at [contact@danyalzia.com](mailto:contact@danyalzia.com) for any query or suggestion, and I will gladly respond to you!